 Sculpting mountains into lakes and highways

-Hip-hip-hooray for the settlers to the Boston Mountain Chain of Missouri and Arkansas who came to the Ozarks in the 1800s and built what has become a region rich in education, arts, industry, and tourism.
+Hip-hip-hooray for the settlers to the Boston Mountain Chain of Missouri and Arkansas who came to the Ozarks in the 1800s and built what is now a region rich in education, arts, industry, and conservation.

-Settlers to this region did not have an ocean or a major riverway or a chain of lakes (just saying, NY, LA, Miami, Chicago …) for building blocks.
-Instead, they had a mountain of rocks with springs, creeks, rivers and lakes.
+Settlers to this region did not have the building blocks of an ocean or a major riverway or a chain of lakes (just saying, NY, LA, Miami, Chicago …).
+Instead, they found mountains of rocks and spring-fed valleys, creeks, rivers, and la kes.

-Each time I venture out to a favorite Ozark spot, I stand amazed at what a resilient and visionary people, AKA "hillbillies," "moonshiners," and "ridge runners," have built.
+Each time I venture out to a favorite Ozark spot, I stand amazed at what a resilient and visionary people, AKA, hillbillies, moonshiners, and ridge runners," have built with engenuity and industry.

 They hewed out mountain sides and dammed springs and rivers.
-Blasted through mountainsides and built interstate highways, golf courses, resorts, and wilderness areas that are touted among the finest in the nation, thanks to the conservation and curation of a region that is beloved by all who live here.
+Blasted through granite and limestone to build interstate highways, golf courses, resorts, and wilderness areas, touted among the finest in the nation, thanks to the conservation and curation of a region that is beloved by all who live here.

 Come set a spell and listen to some fiddle music

 Grandfather's Mansion at Silver Dollar City, Mo.Illustration by Dennis Jones for the Silver Dollar City Activity Fun Coloring Book, published by Wiskur & Company, 1979.